icclab/ceph-objectstore-broker/README.md

 own configuration.

 To register the broker you need to get the url of your broker (it could be deployed on a different platform), any certificates if you want encryption and then update the `deployment-configs/k8s/broker.yml`.
 If you don't use encryption then you simply need to set the url field.
-Once you have update the broker file you can run `oc apply -f "deployment-configs/k8s/broker.yml"` or `kubectl apply -f "deployment-configs/k8s/broker.yml"`, depending if you are using OpenShift or
+Once you have updated the broker file you can run `oc apply -f "deployment-configs/k8s/broker.yml"` or `kubectl apply -f "deployment-configs/k8s/broker.yml"`, depending if you are using OpenShift or
-Kubernetes.
+Kubernetes, respectively.

-**NOTE:** To apply the broker you need to be a user with sufficient privileges (e.g. system:admin)
+**NOTE:** To apply the broker file you need to have the [Service Catalog](https://kubernetes.io/docs/concepts/extend-kubernetes/service-catalog) installed on your Kubernetes cluster and be a user with sufficient privileges (e.g. system:admin on OpenShift).

 <a name="Bosh-Release"></a>
 ### Bosh Release